@BotKube allows you to execute kubectl commands on your Kubernetes cluster.

 Run @BotKube ping

-to the Slack channel where BotKube is added.
-The BotKube will respond you with message PONG
+to the channel where BotKube is added.
+The BotKube will respond you with the PONG

-If you want to stop receiving Slack notifications from BotKube, run
+If you want to stop receiving notifications from BotKube, run

 @BotKube notifier stop

-to the Slack channel where BotKube is added.
+from the configured channel where BotKube is added.
 You will no longer receive notifications from the BotKube

-If you want to receice Slack notifications from BotKube again, run
+If you want to receice notifications from BotKube again, run

 @BotKube notifier start

-to the Slack channel where BotKube is added.
+from the configured channel where BotKube is added.